sigasi/sigasi_insights/content/tech/generate-vhdl-doxygen-documentation-sigasi.md

 **Doxygen** tries to make the documentation process easier.
 It extracts information from your VHDL source files to generate documentation.
-If you annotate your source files with [special comments](http://www.stack.nl/~dimitri/doxygen/docblocks.html#vhdlblocks), this documentation can give a nice extra view on your code.
+If you annotate your source files with [special comments][doxyvhdlblocks], this documentation can give a nice extra view on your code.
 A large advantage is that there is only a **single source** for both your design and your documentation.
 While this gives no guarantee for the design